loeken/homelab/docs/05_beelink_nginx.md

-# 05 - Installation with nginx ingress
+# 05 - Installation nginx ingress
 I have a beelink sei12 with 32GB of ram, this comes with an interal ssd ( 500GB ) and ive added a 4TB 2.5" evo ssd in there.
 This one i ll be setting up with proxmox as it will run a few small other vms besides the kvm that runs homelab.
 Of that external 4TB ill use 3TB for homelab

 ![beelink](Excalidraw/beelink.png)